TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 }
 ```

-> Huawei App Gallery 인앱 결제는 Android 4.4 (API 레벨 19) 이상에서 동작합니다.
+> Huawei App Gallery's in-app purchase works on Android 4.4 (API level 19) or higher.

-## AndroidManifest Settings
+## AndroidManifest Setting

 ### ONE store purchase screen setting (optional)

 ONE store supports full purchase screen and pop-up purchase screen.
-You can add meta-data to AndroidManifest.xml to select the full purchase screen ("full") or popup purchase screen ("popup").
+You can add metadata to AndroidManifest.xml to select the full purchase screen ("full") or pop-up purchase screen ("popup").
-If meta-data is not set, the default ("full") is applied.
+If metadata is not set, the default value ("full") is applied.

 ```xml
 <application